daviddarnes/alembic/_posts/1990-01-01-Atomic_configuration.markdown

 - Martensite Phase Transformation/马氏体相变
 comments: true
 ---
+Two possible structures of Cu-Au-Zn and technics
+-----------
 Propose a question.
 There are two possible structures of Cu-Au-Zn alloy, but one of them is more stable and the energy is lower than the other one.
------------

 1. Using the technic of Energy Dispersive X-Ray;
 2. Using XRD, including structure factor, Lorenz factor, temperature factor and multiplicity;